sreekara123/Parstagram/README.md

-# Parstagram - Part I
+# Parstagram - Part II

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

 Time spent: **X** hours spent in total